cesaro/steroids/doc/design.rst

 x how to prevent pthreads to call exit on the last thread
 - for those functions that we do not handle, issue a warning in the stream
 - improve support for arbitrary types on load/store
+- show we generate events RD|WR for 1 bit ?